Likelihood ratio test for structural changes in factor models: Monte Carlo simulations

 Table \ref{power_mean_shift_Normal_increase_samples} reports how the power of these tests changes as the sample size increases.
-We set $\Lambda_2=\Lambda_1+N(0,I_{N\times r_0})$, $r_0=2$, $u_t\sim N(0,1-\rho^2)$ and the permissible break dates are from $0.30T$ to $0.70T$.
-This setup shows that the post-break factor loadings undergo a mean shift change.
-In each estimation, we use BN's $IC_{p_1}$ to estimate the number of factors, because mean change may lead to the expansion of the number of factors in the whole space.
-Table \ref{power_mean_shift_Normal_increase_samples} shows that all these tests become powerful when the sample size increases.
-But we can find that Wald(White), LM(White), LR, and LR$_m$ are more powerful than Wald(HAC) and LM(HAC) under small sample sizes.
-When $N=T=100$, the power of Wald(HAC) and LM(HAC) is smaller than $70\%$, but the other tests are almost close to $100\%$.
-However, the power of Wald(White) and LM(White) is invalid when the serial correlation of factors $\rho$ is $0.5$ because they over-reject the null hypothesis more than the nominal size.
-Thus, our LR and LR$_m$ tests are the most powerful tests under small sample sizes.
+We set $\lambda_{i2}=\lambda_{i1}+\varepsilon_i$, $\varepsilon_i \overset{\mathrm{i.i.d.}}{\sim}N(0,I_{r_0})$ for $i=1,\cdots,N$, $r_0=2$, $u_t\sim N(0,1-\rho^2)$ and the permissible break dates are from $0.30T$ to $0.70T$.
+This setup shows that the post-break factor loadings undergo a random shift.
+In each estimation, we use Bai and Ng's (2002) $IC_{p_1}$ to estimate the number of factors.
+Table \ref{power_mean_shift_Normal_increase_samples} shows that all of these tests become powerful when the sample size increases.
+However, we can find that LR and LR$_m$ are more powerful than Wald(HAC) and LM(HAC) under small sample sizes.
+When $N=T=100$, the power of Wald(HAC) and LM(HAC) is less than $70\%$, but that of LR test is almost $100\%$.
+These results consolidate Theorem \ref{thm power}.